-"What can cause frequent pain in the bones? (hip, legs, spine, and fingers)
+"What can cause frequent pain in the bones? (hip, legs, spine, and fingers)"

 stress fracture in left hip this year (recovered).
 Stress reaction in right hip( recovered).
 Calcium and Vitamin D levels are fine. non-cancerous tumor on the thigh bone.

 The best thing for you to do is to continue to work with your physician (or to see a new one, if you prefer to get a second opinion) to try and identify why you keep developing these problems.
 Your age and health history will be very important here.
 In particular, it may also be important to have you undergo what is called a "dexa" scan (dual energy x-ray absorbance - basically a series of x-rays, nothing difficult or dangerous!) to measure your bone density.
 Particularly in women, stress fractures can be a sign of osteoporosis or its precursor, osteopenia, which can occur even when circulating levels of vitamin D and calcium in the blood are normal.
 In addition, it is also very important to review the pathology of the tumor you mention.
 Hopefully you and your doctor will be able to get to the bottom of this soon!

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.